CopernicaMarketingSoftware/Documentation/Publisher/en/mx.md

 You can use the table above to lookup the recommended advice.
-If the dashboard says that you should create a MX record for "feedback.yourdomain.com" with value "0 publisher.copernica.nl" you can create CNAME record for "feedback.yourdomain.com" with value "feedback.copernica.com" instead.
+If the dashboard says that you should create a MX record for "feedback.yourdomain.com" with value "0 ms.copernica.nl" you can create CNAME record for "feedback.yourdomain.com" with value "feedback.copernica.com" instead.